-Before attempting to remove the bearing locknut (03C), loosen the socket head setscrews (GA) securing the rotor adjusting sleeve (07) and turn the rotor adjusting sleeve clockwise (as viewed from the drive end) until the rotor binds against the head.
+Before attempting to remove the bearing locknut (03C), loosen the socket head setscrews (GA) securing the rotor adjusting sleeve (07) and use a pipe wrench or other suitable tool to turn the rotor adjusting sleeve clockwise (as viewed from the drive end) until the rotor binds against the head.
 This will prevent the rotor from turning as the locknut is unscrewed.